 From Capture One 12.1 onwards, there is a new Grid tool.
 You can add the tool to your Workspace or create a floating tool from the Window menu.

 The Grid tool lets you quickly select your type – Rectangular, Golden Ratio, or Fibonacci Spiral – and set additional options.
 There is no need anymore to go into the Preferences as in earlier versions.

 As you see from the screenshot above, there is now a Follow Crop option in the Grid tool.
 When enabled, the grid will follow the crop.
 If disabled, the grid will always cover the entire image.

 In the Crop tool, there is a new checkbox to show/hide the grid during cropping.
 Capture One can show the grid permanently from the Grid tool – Show option – or via the new Grid icon on the toolbar.

 Before Capture One 12.1 showing the Grid intertwines with Guides.
 This knit is now untangled and Guides started a new life too, as I will explain below.

 (Capture One Express Fujifilm / Express Sony / Pro Fujifilm / Pro Sony / Pro DB / Pro / Studio)

 New Guides tool

-There is interesting news about Guides, but the news it is different for the Pro and Studio mode.
+There is interesting news about Guides, but the news is different for the Pro and Studio mode.